Skovsbo Manor

-Skovsbo Castle is a manor house located 6 km south-west of Kerteminde, on Funen, Denmark.
+Skovsbo Castle is a manor house located 6 km south-west of Kerteminde, Funen, Denmark.
 The main building dates from the 1570s and is built in the Renaissance style.

 History

 Skovsbo traces its history back to the 14th century.

 The castle seen today was built from 1572 to 1579 for privy councillor Erik Hardenberg (1534-1604).

 Some of the land was sold off in lots in 1914.

 Skovsby was in 2006 acquired by Jens Belling for circa FKK 66.5 million- In 2020, it was sold to Thomas Kirk Kristiansen.

 Architecture

 Built in the Renaissance style, with Dutch gables, Skovsbo consists of two floors over a vaulted basement and an octagonal staircase tower with a spire to the west.
 An appendix in the south-eastern corner, with a second staircase, dates from the original house while another appendix built to a similar design at the north-eastern corner was added in 1891 by the architect August Klein (1839-1902).